 Listen in to learn about Digital C-prints vs. Inkjet Prints

 - This episode didn’t feature any listener questions, but we’re still accepting them!
-If you have a printmaking question for the show, submit it here.

 - For a more in-depth conversation on the differences between sRGB and the larger color spaces such as ProPhoto RGB, listen to Episode 23.